jundalisay/superblist/content/en/bio/oplan-katharos.md

 ## What is Oplan Katharos?

-Oplan Katharos is a technical working group within the FDA.
+Oplan Katharos is a technical working group within the Philippine FDA.
 It aims to develop and implement guidelines in the proper handling, storage, and disposal of seized health products.
 The end goal is to protect public health from the dangers of fake medicines in line with Republic Act (RA) 3720.

 The FDA acknowledges that the fight against counterfeit medicines is a 'silent war'.
 They revealed that 1 out of 10 medicines are counterfeit.